In a special issue of Japan's "JAZZ LIFE" magazine, they selected

 was Steve Khan!
 Testament to a large body of work which now spans more

-than 30 years.
-Hard to believe this dream began at a rather late age with
+than 40 years.
+Hard to believe that this dream began at a rather late age with

 Wes Montgomery held as the model to which to aspire.
 Steve admits that,